watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 6. Open a new browser tab to visit [Azure DevOps][devops] and log into your account.

-   If you have never logged into this account, you will be taken through a first-run experience:
+   If you have never logged into this account, Azure DevOps takes you through a first-run experience:

    - Confirm your contact information and select next.
    - Select "Create new account".
    - Enter a fabmedical-SUFFIX for your account name and select Continue.

-7. Create Azure DevOps Project.
+7. Create an Azure DevOps Project.

    - Enter fabmedical as the project name.
    - Ensure the project is Private.
-   - Choose the Advanced dropdown.
+   - Choose the "Advanced" dropdown.
    - Ensure the Version control is set to Git.
    - Select the "Create" button.